 No extension of time beyond ten years from the date of approval shall be granted for action on a standard.
-In no case shall a standard maintained under the periodic maintenance option retain its status as a current American National Standard beyond ten years from the date of approval.
+Except in the case of a national adoption, 10 an ANS maintained under the periodic maintenance option shall not retain its status as a current American National Standard beyond ten years from the date of approval.
 Such approval automatically expires on the tenth anniversary date of approval as an American National Standard.

-In the event that an American National Standard approved by a standards developer who has been granted authority to designate its standards as American National Standards is not reaffirmed, revised, or withdrawn within five years after its approval, the standards developer shall follow its own procedures to ensure that work is proceeding and shall notify the Institute and provide the estimated time of completion.
-In no case shall a standard maintained under the periodic maintenance option retain its status as a current American National Standard beyond ten years from the date of approval.
+In the event that an American National Standard approved by a standards developer who has been granted authority to designate its standards as American National Standards is not reaffirmed, revised, or withdrawn within five years after its approval, the standards developer shall follow its own procedures to ensure that work is proceeding and shall retain confirming documentation.
+Except in the case of a national adoption, an ANS maintained under the periodic maintenance option shall not retain its status as a current American National Standard beyond ten years from the date of approval.
 Such approval automatically expires on the tenth anniversary date of approval as an American National Standard.